SEND Information Report 2018/19

 |How we assess and review the progress of children with SEND||

-We use teacher assessment against the standards in the National Curriculum programmes of study, P Scales and PIVATS-5 as appropriate.
+We use teacher assessment against the standards in the National Curriculum programmes of study and PIVATS-5 as appropriate.
 Each term standardised tests for Reading and Mathematics are used.
 Individual assessment conducted on a one-to-one is used for some children with SEND to measure progress and offer objective data on whether or not outcomes set for the individual have been met.

 |How we approach teaching children with SEND||